glenmurphy/op1nput/README.md

 Maps the Teenage Engineering OP-1 midi output to keyboard keypresses; runs in the system tray in Windows.

 ## Status

-Development, no user configuration - only a framework to get started.
+- Windows-only, no user configuration, only a framework to get started.

-Control mappings are currently defined in [src/main.rs](./src/main.rs)
+- Control mappings are defined in [src/main.rs](./src/main.rs)

 ## Usage
 - Plug in your OP-1